South Africa national cricket team: Current squad

-For the 2022–23 period, CSA awarded 16 players national contracts, from which selectors choose the core of the Test, One-Day, and Twenty20 International teams.
+For the 2024–25 period, CSA awarded 18 players national contracts, from which selectors choose the core of the Test, One-Day, and Twenty20 International teams.
 Non-contracted players remain eligible for selection and can be upgraded to a Cricket South Africa contract if they gain regular selection.

+This is a list of every active player who is contracted to Cricket South Africa, has played for South Africa since November 2024 or was named in the recent Test, ODI or T20I squads.
+Uncapped players are listed in italics.